-The GHR Committee and the Board review the use of the Stock Option Plan on an annual basis with respect to how the Corporation aligns with the market.
-The Fiscal 2018 metrics were considered relative to similarly situated life science companies (i.e., <\$5,000,000 in revenue and <50 employees) according to compensation data from Radford Equity Trend Analysis: Life Science Edition (November 2017) (the "Radford Study").
-The Radford study found that companies similar in size and revenue to the Corporation had burn rates in 2017 ranging from 1.43% to 6.83% with the 50th percentile between 4.27-4.66%.
-In addition, total overhang for companies in life sciences similarly situated to the Corporation ranged between 12.53% and 22.94% during the same time period with the 50th percentile between 17.42-18.16%.
+The Board also considered survey data relative to similarly situated life science companies(i.e., <\$5,000,000 in revenue and <50 employees) according to compensation data from the Radford Life Science (January 2019) and AON/Radford's Equity Trends Analysis Life Science Edition (October 2018) (the "Radford Survey").
+The Radford study found that companies similar in size and revenue to the Corporation had burn rates in 2019 ranging from 2.11% to 6.59% with the median burn rate between 3 to 5%.
+In addition, total overhang for companies in life sciences similarly situated to the Corporation ranged between 13.44% and 22.99% during the same time period with the median overhang between 17 to 18%.
 The TSX Venture Exchange caps overhang at 20%.
+The Corporation's proposed increase in available shares for the Stock Option Plan is a fixed 15% cap as more particularly described in this Circular under "Particulars of Matters to Be Acted Upon - Approval of Amended Stock Option Plan".